Oscar-Jin/vue-media-query-plugin/README.md

 ## Before You Jump the Gun

-Remember, this package is intended for testing only.
+Remember, this package is intended for test use only.
 It is not suited for production.
 Please use at your own risk.

 ## Basic Usage